Suryakant-Bharti/Important-Java-Concepts/_moreReadMe/networking/README.md

     - In connection-oriented protocol, acknowledgement is sent by the receiver.
 So, it is reliable but slow.
 The example of connection-oriented protocol is TCP.

 7. Connection-less protocol
+in connection-less protocol, acknowledgement is not sent by the receiver.
+So, it is not reliable but fast.
+The example of connection-less protocol is UDP.

 Serializable is a marker interface (has no data member and method).
 It is used to "mark" java classes so that objects of these classes may get certain capability.
 The Cloneable and Remote are also marker interfaces.